AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 4. AUTODICTIONARY feature! see below

+5. If any problems arise be sure to set `AR=llvm-ar RANLIB=llvm-ranlib`.
+   Some targets might need `LD=afl-clang-lto` and others `LD=afl-ld-lto`.

-5. If any problems arise be sure to set `AR=llvm-ar RANLIB=llvm-ranlib` also note that if that target uses _init functions or early constructors then also set `AFL_LLVM_MAP_DYNAMIC=1` as your target will crash otherwise
+6. If a target uses _init functions or early constructors then additionally set `AFL_LLVM_MAP_DYNAMIC=1` as your target will crash otherwise!

 ## Introduction and problem description